bbjohnson6810/election_analysis/README.md

 # election_analysis

-## 1. Project Overview
+## 1. Overview of Election Audit

 Here, I used Python to analyze Colorado Board of Elections data from an audit of a recent local congressional election.
-The following results were requested from the data:

-1. The total number of votes cast
-2. A complete list of candidates who received votes
-3. The total number of votes received by each candidate
-4. The percentage of votes won by each candidate
-5. The winner of the election based on popular vote

-## 2. Resources
- - Data source: election_results.csv
- - Code: PyPoll.py
- - Software: Python v3.8.8, Visual Studio Code 1.67.2
+The purpose of this analysis was to quantify vote tallies for each county in the precinct (by raw count and percentage) and for each candidate to determine the winner of the vote.

-## 3. Results Overview
+## 2. Election Audit Results

-Raw results can be found in the file ```analysis/election_analysis.txt```
+Raw results can be found in the output file ```analysis/election_analysis.txt```

 The analysis shows that:
 - 369,711 total votes were cast in the election
+- Of three counties in the district:
+	- Arapahoe county constituted 6.7% of the vote (24,801 votes)
+	- Jefferson county constituted 10.5% of the vote (38,855 votes)
+	- Dever county constituted 82.8% of the vote (306,055 votes)

+- Denver county had the largest number of votes

-- There were three candidates, each with the following percentage (and number) of votes:
+- The three candidates received the following vote totals:
 	- Charles Casper Stockham: 23.0% (85,213)
 	- Diana DeGette: 73.8% (272,892)
 	- Raymon Anthony Doane: 3.1% (11,606)

 - The winner of the election was Diana DeGette, with 73.8% of the vote

-## 4. Methods Overview

-In general terms, I counted votes by iterating through the dataset with a for loop.
-Counting the total rows in the dataset yielded the total number of votes, and counting the number of rows with each candidate's name yielded the vote count for each candidate.
-I divided each candidate's vote count by the total vote count to calculate vote percentages, then identified the winner of the election as the candidate with the highest number and percentage of votes.
-Refer to the code in ```PyPol.py``` for details.
+## 3. Election Audit Summary

+This Python script produces results for this specific election, but can be easily adapted for other elections with minor changes to the code.
+The loops through libraries containing county or candidate names and vote tallies are coded to run independent of library size, meaning they will run as-is for any number of counties or candidates.
+The only major changes necessary to the code for future analyses will be to change the input file name and/or file structure needed to read in the data and output results to a new file.
+Note, however, that the raw data must contain a header with county names in the 2nd column and candidate names in the 3rd column in order to function properly.